gamstc/test-docs/README.md

-# test-docs
+# My test documentation

-Test Repo for readthedocs.io
+This is a test repo for readthedocs.io